286897655/trace-out/README.md

 ```
 --

 `$c(function)` - print `function` arguments and return value.
 Should be used at function call.
-Automatically adds and removes indentation to the output.
+Automatically shifts indentation of the output.
 The name is an abbreviation of 'call'.

 Example: